paypal/skipto/README.md

 * Popup tooltip supports high contrast operating system settings.
 * Action menu items are disabled by default.
 * M of N items in landmark orheading list is disabled by default.
+* CDN reference to `SkipTo.min.js` is now available from University of Illinois.

 ### Version 4.0.3
 * Fixed bug in using role description as a class name for menuitem